 What should I expect in the service?

-Initially we won’t be having Communion (the bread and wine of Jesus’s body and blood) together, or be singing.
+We are back to having Communion (the bread and wine of Jesus’s body and blood) together in the round.

 We follow the Anglican Book of Alternative Prayer (mostly), enjoy good traditional and contemporary music, and are Bible-centred.
 The service is displayed on the screen at the front.